CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Visualization
 ===============

-Engine could log replay file.
-You could follow these steps to easily use these files to get visualization of your algorithm.
+The CBEngine can log replay file.
+You can follow the following steps to visualize the intermediate results of your algorithm.
 Here `mapbox token` and `yarn` are required.

 1. Put the ``lightinfo.json``, ``roadinfo.json``, ``time*.json`` from `/log` to `/ui/src/log`